For the founder who became the project manager by accident

 Shipping shouldn't feel this hard

-Work never seems to finish.
 Things carry over week after week.
 Nobody's sure what's actually done and what's still in progress.

-No visibility for leadership.
 You can't confidently tell stakeholders when something will be done — because you don't know either.

-You're the process.
 Whether you've outgrown your setup or never had one — you're the one holding it together.
 Every decision, every priority call, every "what should I work on next?" runs through you.

 How I help